-In the Department of Children and Families this class is accountable for administering the programs and services delivered within a designated region or major programmatic division within Central Office.
+In the Department of Children and Families this class is accountable for administering the programs and operations of services delivered within a designated region or major programmatic division within the Central Office.

 This class is used in the following areas: